 In contrast, an annotated bibliography is a list of short descriptive summaries of readings on a particular topic or area of research.
 It does not compare and contrast sources.
 The sources are ordered in a list format according to the source reference.

-To produce a good literature review you must show that you have researched and read widely.
+To produce a good literature review, you must show that you have researched and read widely.
 A wide-ranging review will often include books, journal articles, reports, government documents and credible web resources.
 The quality of your review will be judged by the quality of your sources.
-This is why it is important to manage your time by selectively reviewing the abstract, table of contents and headings before you start reading to see if the source is relevant to your topic.
+Therefore, it is important to manage your time by selectively reviewing the abstract, table of contents and headings before you start reading to see if the source is relevant to your topic.

 Ask yourself the following questions to help you start your literature review: